GarrettHaley/CS-373-DADA/index.md

 #### Flaw Classes and Vulnerabilities Examples

- Configuration flaw: A weak password.
+ Configuration flaw: A service or system which was set up incorrectly.
+Eg: A weak password.
- Logic flaw: Authorization issues.
+ Logic flaw: A service or system containing a design flaw.
+Eg: softAuthorization issues.
- Storage: Inadequate Encryption.
+ Storage flaw: A flaw in protecting system storage.
+Eg: Inadequate Encryption.
- Input Validation: Memory corruption, injection.
+ Input Validation: A system or service corruption due to a validation flaw.
+Eg: Memory corruption, injection.

 #### Getting Code Execution (Stack)

 Step 1: Crash Triage.
-This consists of discovering what us (the attacker) controls, e.g what registers container attacker-controlled data, what registers point to attacker-controlled data, is the data on the stack or heap, is the controlled data critical, etc.
+This consists of discovering what the attacker controls, e.g what registers contain attacker-controlled data, what registers point to attacker-controlled data, is the data on the stack or heap, is the controlled data critical, etc.
 Step 2: Determine the return address offset, e.g how many bytes to the return address.
 Step 3: Position shellcode: provide NOP sleds (0x90's) to code.
 Step 4: Find the address of the shellcode: Use this to overwrite the return address to return to your desired shell code.

 #### Getting Code Execution (Heap)

-The second lecture spent time on attempting to perform a heap overflow on an object which control had been overturned by an adversary.
+The second lecture focused on performing a heap overflow.
 A heap overflow is a type of buffer overflow which occures in the heap data area and is different than the stack overflows discussed in the previous lecture.
 In this structure, memory is dynamically allocated by an application during runtime and contains program data.
 By controlling an object in the program data it is possible to corrupt the data in a specific way which causes internal structures, e.g, a program function pointer.
 Brad went over various tools like "Page Heap" which is designed for debugging the heap which can be enabled via gflags to free an object and the !heap WinDbg extension which helps to discover heap information (and more).

 #### Conclusions

 Overall, I enjoyed the material this week.
 The heap and stack overflow attacks were mostly review for me from CS 519.
 The tools and some of the vocabulary (ex: crash triage) were new to me.
-Last summer I had the opportunity to do some penetration testing during my last internship.
-I thought this information was pretty valuable and related to what I will be doing directly after graduation.
+Last summer I had the opportunity to do some penetration testing during an internship.
+I thought this information was pretty valuable, and directly related to what I will be doing directly after graduation.